asyrjasalo/RESTinstance/README.rst

 listed below as contributors.

-A `CircleCI <https://circleci.com/gh/asyrjasalo/RESTinstance>`__ job is available automatically for your GitHub pull requests as well.
+A `CircleCI <https://circleci.com/gh/asyrjasalo/RESTinstance>`__ job is created automatically for your GitHub pull requests as well.

 Local development
 ~~~~~~~~~~~~~~~~~
-On Linux distros and on OS X, may ``make`` rules ease the repetitive workflows:
+On Linux distros and on OS X, may ``make`` rules ease repetitive workflows:

 ::